story105/CompilerConstructionPLEASEWORK/README.md

 To get started, I suggest the following.

-- Change directory to `Compiler` and run `stack test`.
+- Change directory to `Compiler` and run `./setup.sh` and `stack test`.
 You should see that no tests are passed.

 - The simplest test program is `test/good/return_42.cc`, displayed below.